 The last Bitcoin is expected to be mined around the year 2140.
 After this, miners will no longer receive block rewards in new Bitcoins.
 Instead, they'll be compensated through transaction fees.

 Yes, if you lose access to your wallet (through loss of your private keys or sending Bitcoin to an incorrect address), your Bitcoin can become irretrievable.
+Learn how to store it safely in our Bitcoin Wallets guide.

 Taxation on Bitcoin varies by region.
 In many countries, Bitcoin is taxed as property, meaning that capital gains tax applies to any profits made on selling or trading Bitcoin.